 How to back up your WordPress website

 A website created with WordPress consists of a database and multiple files.
-Among which are the core of WordPress, the plugins, themes and all the images or videos that we have uploaded.
-A network of data that together make your website work.
+Among which are the WordPress core, plugins, themes and all the images or videos that we have uploaded.
+A network of data that together makes your website work.

 All this is stored on a server (usually provided by your hosting company) and therefore you depend on that server to work and be safe so as not to have problems with your website.